danecando/hapi-sequelize/README.md

         }

 ## Usage
-Create your sequelize models in the hapi-seq directory.
+Create your sequelize models in the hapi-sequelized directory.
 The plugin will automatically import all of your models and make them available throughout your application.

 Your models will be availble throughout your application via server.plugins or plugin.plugins
 See: http://hapijs.com/api#pluginplugins

-    var db = plugin.plugins['hapi-seq'].models;
+    var db = plugin.plugins['hapi-sequelized'].models;

     db.Test.create({
         email: 'some@email.com',